-Can you explore Dublin on foot and do all the best things in the city without a need to take a bus or flag down a taxi?
-As a person who asks this question a lot, I declare, yes, you can.
+Can you explore Dublin on foot and do all the best things the city has to offer without taking a bus or flagging down a taxi?
+As a person who asks this question a lot, I confirm, yes, you can.

 One of the smallest capital cities in Europe, Ireland’s main city is very walkable.
-In truth, Dublin is a dream place if you want to see major attractions and do fun and classic things without shelling out for transportation.
+In truth, Dublin is a dream place if you want to see some of the major attractions and do fun and unique things without shelling out for transportation.
 Moreover, some of the city’s museums are free to visit.
 This alone allows you to save money for other interesting things to do in Dublin.
 With that being said, let’s see what Dublin has in store for you.

 HERE ARE TOP 16 THINGS TO DO IN DUBLIN